jmrplens/A-Lab/README.md

 <a id="robot-measurement-upv"></a>
 ## Robot measurement (Polytechnic University of Valencia)

-This measurement method is exclusive to the [Polytechnic University of Valencia](https://www.upv.es/index-en.html), it performs acoustic measurements using a three-axis robot for automated measurements in a plane or volume.
+This measurement method is exclusive to the [Polytechnic University of Valencia](https://www.upv.es/index-en.html).
+It performs acoustic measurements by using a three-axis robot for automated measurements in a plane or volume.
 A page dedicated to this method will be included soon to facilitate use by students and researchers at the [Polytechnic University of Valencia](https://www.upv.es/index-en.html).

 ---

 <a id="standards-and-theory"></a>
 # Standards and theory

-Here is a table of the sources used for the implementation of some of the measures implemented in the software.
+Here is a table of the sources used for the implementation of some of the measures developed in the software.

 | Measure | Source | M-File |
 |:-------:|:------:|:------:|